-The audit and finance committee of the ANI Board oversees ANI's accounting and financial reporting processes and the audit of ANI's annual financial statements.
-ANI's management has the primary responsibility for the financial statements, the reporting process and maintaining ANI's system of internal control over financial reporting.
-ANI's independent registered public accounting firm, EisnerAmper, was engaged to perform an independent audit of ANI's financial statements and express an opinion on the conformity of those financial statements to generally accepted accounting principles in the United States.
+The Audit and Finance Committee of the ANI Board oversees ANI's accounting and financial reporting processes and the audit of ANI's annual financial statements.
+ANI's management has the primary responsibility for the financial statements, the reporting process, and maintaining ANI's system of internal control over financial reporting.
+EisnerAmper was engaged to perform an independent audit of ANI's financial statements and to express an opinion on the conformity of those financial statements to generally accepted accounting principles in the United States.

-In this context, the audit and finance committee of the ANI Board has reviewed and discussed ANI's audited financial statements prepared for inclusion in ANI's annual report on Form 10-K for the year ended December 31, 2013 with ANI's management.
-The audit and finance committee of the ANI Board has also discussed with EisnerAmper, ANI's independent registered public accounting firm, the matters required to be discussed by under applicable rules of the Public Company Accounting Oversight Board (the "PCAOB").
-The audit and finance committee has received from EisnerAmpner LLP the written disclosures and letter required by applicable rules of the PCAOB regarding EisnerAmpner LLP's communications with ANI's audit and finance committee concerning independence and has discussed with EisnerAmpner its independence from the company and management.
-Relying on these reviews and discussions described above, the audit and finance committee recommended to the ANI Board, and the ANI Board has approved the inclusion of ANI's audited financial statements for the year ended December 31, 2013 in ANI's annual report on Form 10-K for the year ended December 31, 2013 for filing with the Securities and Exchange Commission.
+In this context, the Audit and Finance Committee of the ANI Board has reviewed and discussed ANI's audited financial statements prepared for inclusion in ANI's annual report on Form 10-K for the year ended December 31, 2016 with ANI's management.
+The Audit and Finance Committee of the ANI Board has also discussed with EisnerAmper the matters required to be discussed under applicable rules of the Public Company Accounting Oversight Board (the "PCAOB").
+The Audit and Finance Committee has received from EisnerAmper the written disclosures and letter required by applicable rules of the PCAOB regarding EisnerAmper's communications with ANI's Audit and Finance Committee concerning independence and has discussed with EisnerAmper its independence from the Company and management.
+Relying on these reviews and discussions described above, the Audit and Finance Committee recommended to the ANI Board, and the ANI Board has approved, the inclusion of ANI's audited financial statements for the year ended December 31, 2016 in ANI's annual report on Form 10-K for the year ended December 31, 2016 for filing with the Securities and Exchange Commission.